Kong/kong/DEVELOPER.md

 Now try `ssh dev` on your host, you should be able to get into the guest directly

 ## Linux Environment

-Environment variables are dynamic values that affect the programs or processes running on a server.
-They exist on every operating system, and their type may vary.
-Environment variables can be created, edited, saved and deleted.

-Linux environment variables are placeholders for information stored within the system that passes data to programs launched in shells or sub-shells.

-### Procedure
 Once you have a Linux development environment (either virtual or bare metal), the build is done in four separate steps:

 1. Prerequisite packages.
 Mostly compilers, tools and libraries needed to compile everything else.